voxel51/fiftyone/docs/source/teams/cloud_media.rst

 .. default-role:: code

-FiftyOne Teams datasets may contain samples whose filepath refers to cloud object storage paths and/or publicly available URLs.
+FiftyOne Enterprise datasets may contain samples whose filepath refers to cloud object storage paths and/or publicly available URLs.

 .. note::

-   :ref:`Click here <teams-cloud-credentials>` to see how to configure FiftyOne Teams to load your cloud credentials!
+   :ref:`Click here <teams-cloud-credentials>` to see how to configure FiftyOne Enterprise to load your cloud credentials!

 .. _teams-cloud-media-caching: